Dentist or Periodontist?

-Periodontics, also called Periodontology, specializes in up to date treatment of your teeth’s supporting structures, mouth and gum diseases and the conditions that affect them.
+Periodontics, also called Periodontology, focuses on treatment of your teeth’s supporting structures, mouth and gum diseases and the conditions that affect them.

-A Periodontist attends the same four years of dental school as a regular dentist, but then takes another three years of advanced specialty training in diagnosing, treating and preventing gum disease.
+While a Periodontist attends the same four years of dental school as a regular dentist, we take another three years of advanced specialty training.
+As a result, we become experts in diagnosing, treating and preventing gum disease.
 My training was at Emory, where my primary focus was surgical and non-surgical treatment of periodontal disease and dental implant placement.
-And, as periodontal medicine advances, I attend additional training classes, and receive specialty certifications, so that you are given the best, state of the art, treatment.
-Gum disease cannot be completely cured, but it can be treated and controlled.
-As your Periodontist, I will evaluate and treat your condition, give you “homework” to better care for your gums, and monitor your progress.
+Since periodontal medicine continually advances, I attend training classes and receive specialty certifications, to ensure that I provide the best, state-of-the-art treatment.

 Periodontal disease is the leading cause of tooth loss among adults in this country.

-Treating your periodontal disease involves many protocols.
-I am able to give you a comprehensive range of diagnostic, surgical, and non-surgical services to treat your dental health.
+Therefore, as your Periodontist, I will evaluate and treat your condition, give you “homework” to care for your gums, and monitor your progress.
+While gum disease cannot be completely cured, it can be treated and controlled.
+Because treating periodontal disease involves many protocols I offer a wide range of diagnostic, surgical, and non-surgical services.
 Depending on my diagnosis, I may: give you a deeper cleaning than you receive from a dental hygienist; use antibiotics to treat infection; perform laser surgery to reduce pockets; rebuild the gum or bone with regenerative stem cells; analyze and adjust your bite; make a personal nightguard; provide dental implants to replace missing teeth; teach you a higher level of home care; and treat your gum disease preventing further damage.

 Send us a message to learn more about our services, schedule a consultation, or book an appointment.
 Someone from our team will follow up with you.Contact Us